src-d/blog/content/post/codesent.md

 Under the cover, Hercules contains the DAG resolution engine which frees users from manually designing the analysis pipeline.
 It also leverages `pkg/plugin` to allow external extensions.

+### Babelfish

 We pass over to comment extraction.
 The most straightforward way to extract comments is to take a syntax highlighter with a bunch of regular expression rules.
-We will get into trouble once we want to distinguish docstrings from regular comments, so we need to parse the code fairly.
+We will get into trouble once we want to distinguish docstrings from regular comments, so we really need to parse the code.
 At the same time, we wish to be language agnostic, so a universal parser is required.
 Systems like ANTLR4 define their own grammar description metalanguage and maintain the parsers written in it.
 They should work fast - everything runs in a single process, however, the efforts